pceleste/Game-Cow-Hunt/README.md

 ### If you are feeling upset, just chill with this game and catch some flying cows that got drunk with redbull 🤣

+There are no rules, and no winners or losers.
+Actually the game never ends.
+Just have fun catching some cows.

 This game was an academic challenge by <Academia_de_codigo_>